How to Grow Wheatgrass

 - After the grass has reached 1 inch in height, remove the newspaper.
-Lightly water in the morning and evening to keep the soil moist and young shoots from dying of dehydration.
-Avoid over-watering, as this may cause mold to develop.
+Lightly water in the morning and evening to keep the soil moist and prevent young shoots from dying of dehydration.
+Avoid over-watering, as this may cause mould to develop.

 When wheatgrass has reached 6 inches tall (in about ten days), it’s harvest time!

-- If mold is present in the tray, it’s harmless, and the wheatgrass is still good.
-Cut above the mold.
+- If mould is present in the tray, it’s harmless, and the wheatgrass is still good.
+Cut above the mould.

 - For a continuous supply, use two growing trays and plant them ten days apart.

-Mold Prevention: Mold can be prevented by spacing the seeds a little farther apart at planting time, so the growing wheatgrass will have plenty of air circulation.
+Mould Prevention: Mold can be prevented by spacing the seeds a little farther apart at planting time so that the growing wheatgrass will have plenty of air circulation.

-Place the growing tray in a room that has a ceiling fan or on a covered porch with a blowing breeze that will also help prevent mold growth.
+Place the growing tray in a room with a ceiling fan or on a covered porch with a blowing breeze that will help prevent mould growth.